Facepunch/chippy-docs/docs/tutorials/pattern.md

 },
 ```

-If one linked bullet despawns, all other bullets in the linked volley will despawn - this is useful for powerup patterns, among other things.
+If one linked bullet despawns, all other bullets in the linked volley will despawn - this is useful for powerup patterns, snake-like patterns, and other things.

 ## Visual Effects